TESSA UN Ltd/Sound for Wellbeing in Child-Centered Settings

 When used without awareness, it can contribute to overwhelm.

-When approached with sensitivity, it can support regulation, connection, and a sense of safety.
+When approached with sensitivity, sound can support calmer sensory experiences, connection, and a sense of safety.

 This training helps you recognise the difference, and respond in a way that is appropriate to your setting.